Biodegradable Vs Compostable: A Breakdown Of Breaking Down Waste

-- ASTM D6868: Identical to above but for paper materials coated with a biodegradable plastic film (i.e. paper coffee cups with a water resistant PLA laminate).
+- ASTM D6868: Identical to above but for paper materials coated with a bioplastic film (i.e. paper coffee cups with a water-resistant PLA laminate).
 This certification ensures ALL parts will compost in municipal facilities.

 - ASTM D6866: A radiocarbon analysis to determine a material’s bio-base carbon to its “fossil carbon” (derived from fossil fuels).
 Lots of dense science in this one, but essentially, the presence of carbon 14 indicates a material will break into biomass rather than fossil fuels.